Green Brothers Novelty Band

 The Green Brothers Novelty Band was a recording ensemble active from 1918 to 1939.
 The group was led by brothers Joe Green (1892–1939) and George Hamilton Green (1893–1970), xylophone artists along with younger brother Lew Green (1909–1992), on banjo, from Omaha, Nebraska.

 In the beginning of the Green Brothers Novelty Band's career, George and Joe Green played xylophones, accompanied by brass instruments including trumpet, trombone, and tuba.
 The music they recorded consisted primarily of dance music, such as the Foxtrot and One-Step, and to a lesser extent, Waltzes.
 Occasionally, a vocalist was used to sing for a single chorus.
 After about 10 years of this instrumentation, the Green brothers added saxophone and banjo to the group.
 The banjo was played by Lew Green, the younger brother of George Hamilton Green and Joe Green.
-This ensemble recorded hundreds of sides for virtually all the 78rpm record companies during the acoustic recording period, including Victor, Columbia, Edison, Okeh, Emerson, Vocalion, Pathe, and others.
+This ensemble recorded hundreds of sides for virtually all the 78 rpm record companies during the acoustic recording period, including Victor, Columbia, Edison, Okeh, Emerson, Vocalion, Pathe, and others.

-In 1925, electrical recording replaced the acoustical method, resulting in greater volume, range, and fidelity from 78rpm records.
+In 1925, electrical recording replaced the acoustical method, resulting in greater volume, range, and fidelity from 78 rpm records.
 By the 1930s, popular music for listening and dancing had changed dramatically from the 1920s.
 The Green brothers adapted to both the finer recorded tonal qualities, as well as newer musical tastes.
 Violins replaced the trumpets, Joe Green switched from the xylophone to the marimba, upright bass replaced the tuba, and saxophones were featured more prominently.
 These instrumentation changes created a mellower sound to the group, whose name was changed to Green Brothers Novelty Orchestra, or Green Brothers Marimba Orchestra.
 The Green Brothers Orchestra's music at that time featured more waltzes and popular songs, replacing the old Foxtrots and One-Steps.